 If you know you want to pass off transfer tax costs onto the buyer, Rick Fuller, an Antioch real estate agent with over 18 years of experience in real estate, recommends sitting down with your agent and making a plan for a multiple offer environment:

 “It’s in multiple offer environments that these negotiations are most effective.
 When you have multiple buyers bidding on a property, it’s a lot easier to have the buyer pay for costs that may not be customary for them to pay for, like a transfer tax or a cost associated with an HOA transfer fee.
 These are things that we generally see the seller pay for unless they can create an environment where there are multiple offers, and a buyer is willing to pick up the cost of those items.”

 The escrow company that handles your home sale will calculate the taxes and present them to you on your settlement statement.
 But by the time you’re reading the settlement statement, it’s too late to try and negotiate the fees, so make sure to talk to your agent about transfer taxes before sitting down at the closing table.

 Types of transfer taxes

 When it comes to transfer taxes, it’s all about location, location, location.
+You can expect transfer taxes for houses for sale in San Francisco and other large metro areas to be much different than a quaint, but tiny city like Cambria.
 According to Fuller, transfer taxes break down at a state, county, and city level, meaning you’ll probably pay something to all three.
 And on top of that, you may have to pay a neighborhood homeowners association transfer fee.